Are weight-loss pills safe?

 The best (and safest) ways to lose weight

 An FDA-approved weight-management medication can be helpful if you’re the right candidate for it.
 “All weight-management medications are approved for individuals with a body mass index of 30 or more, or a BMI of 27 or more with an associated medical problem,” says Kushner.
 “In addition, it is important to follow a healthy diet and be as physically active as possible since these are foundational behaviors for weight loss and improved health.”
-Remember: The goal isn't to hit a certain number on the scale, it's to achieve true weight health, which is finding the weight that has the best impact on your overall health and qualify of life.
+Remember: The goal isn't to hit a certain number on the scale, it's to work towards true weight health, which is finding the weight that has the best impact on your overall health and qualify of life.

 That said, a weight-management medication shouldn’t be your first option when you decide to lose weight.
 Unless you have severe obesity disease, “patients should have tried six to 12 months in a formal lifestyle-modification program, such as WeightWatchers®, before starting a medication,” says Wadden.
 And it’s best to continue on with a lifestyle-modification program once you start the medication too.